 - I most definitely DO NOT go plugging big productions I’ve never seen (or never heard of) because some PR department sent me their press release.
 Why should I?
 You’ve clearly got a big enough budget to generate your own publicity – I don’t see why I have to provide you with more publicity for free.
 They are, of course, welcome to give me a press ticket to review their shows and maybe earn some good publicity.
 But they never do.

-Finally, it is always possible that I’m not recommending you because I didn’t like your previous work.
+In general, if I’ve seen the play already and I wasn’t that impressed, I’m more likely to say nothing that list it and say why I didn’t like it.
+In this situation, I think it’s only fair that I wipe the slate clean and allow the company to start again.
 I do believe in giving performers second chances (and third, fourth and fifth chances), but if you’re doing something risky, I will be less likely to give you the benefit of the doubt if you disappointed me last time.
 But you’re welcome to get in touch with me and ask me what I didn’t like about your last play, or tell me what’s different about this one.
 If you can convince me you won’t repeat your mistakes from last time, you may still make it on to the list.

 And the final rule …